 The following analysis shows the alcohol harms data by intermediate zone.
-Intermediate Zones are a statistical geography that sit between datazones and Council Areas.
-Intermediate Zones are often used for the dissemination of statistics that are not suitable for release at the datazone level because of the sensitive nature of the statistic, or for reasons of reliability.
-There are 18 intermediate zones with West Dunbartonshire (listed on table 2).
-The population within each zone ranges from a population of 3,464 (IZ05) to 7,162 (IZ12).
-Local Alcohol Related Hospital Admissions data shows that only three intermediate zones of the 18 within West Dunbartonshire are lower than the national average rate of 62.3 per 10,000 population in 2021/22.
-These are IZ05 (60.7), IZ10 (56.6) and IZ11 (39.4).
+Intermediate zones are a statistical geography that sit between data zones and Dunbartonshire (listed on table 34).
+The population within each intermediate zone ranges from 3,464 (IZ05) to 7,162 (IZ12).

+Alcohol-related hospital admissions data from ScotPHO show that only three intermediate zones of the eighteen within West Dunbartonshire are lower than the national average rate of 61.1 per 10,000 population in 2021/22.
+These are: IZ05 (60.5), IZ10 (59.0) and IZ11 (38.9).
+Furthermore, when comparing this indicator to data available at the start of the current policy, the following intermediate zones have increased over time: IZ01, IZ03, IZ07, IZ09, IZ10, IZ12, IZ16 and IZ17.

-Similarly, local data in relation to Alcohol Specific Deaths shows that only two intermediate zones are lower than the Scottish average of 2.3 deaths per 10,000 population in 2021/22.
-These are IZ07 (0) and IZ15 (1.7).
-Additionally, IZ18 has the same rate as Scotland.
+Similarly, local data (from Public Health Scotland's Local Intelligence Support Team - LIST) on the rate of alcohol specific deaths in 2019-20211 shows that seven intermediate zones are lower than the Scottish average of 5.8 deaths per 10,000 population.
+These are: IZ04 (4.5), IZ05 (5.7), IZ07 (0), IZ09 (4.2), IZ15 (1.7), IZ17 (3.4) and IZ18 (2.3).
+Furthermore, when comparing this indicator to data available at the start of the current policy, the following intermediate zones have increased over time: IZ01, IZ02, IZ04, IZ05, IZ06, IZ08, IZ11, IZ12, IZ14 and IZ16.

-The third alcohol related harm analysed by intermediate zone is Alcohol Related Mental Health Admissions.
-The data for 2021/22 shows that six West Dunbartonshire intermediate zones had a lower rate than Scotland (12.1 per 10,000 population).
-These are IZ03 (7.3), IZ05 (2.9), IZ06 (9.8), IZ07 (4.6), IZ09 (4.2) and IZ12 (10).
+The third alcohol related harm indicator analysed by intermediate zone is the rate of alcohol-related mental health admissions.
+LIST data for 2019-2021 show that six West Dunbartonshire intermediate zones have a lower rate than Scotland (12.8 per 10,000 population).
+These are: IZ03 (5.5), IZ05 (5.7), IZ06 (9.8), IZ07 (4.6), IZ09 (6.2) and IZ12 (10.0).
+Furthermore, when comparing this indicator to data available at the start of the current policy, the following intermediate zones have increased over time: IZ01, IZ02, IZ04, IZ10, IZ11, IZ12, IZ13, IZ14, IZ15 and IZ16.

 In addition to the alcohol harm indicators, Scottish Index of Multiple Deprivation (SIMD) data has also been presented.
-Figure 34 identifies the number of individual datazones within each intermediate zone by SIMD quintile.
-The data shows all intermediate zones within West Dunbartonshire have residents living in the 40% most deprived SIMD quintiles (SIMD 1 and 2).
+Figure 33 identifies the number of individual data zones within each intermediate zone by SIMD quintile.
+The data shows all intermediate zones within West Dunbartonshire have residents living in the 40% most deprived SIMD quintiles (SIMD 1 and 2), and all but four of the intermediate zones have a higher proportion of their population living in the 40% most deprived quintiles than does Scotland as a whole.

-The table below (fig 35) provides a summary of the three alcohol harm indicators and SIMD for each intermediate zone.
+The table below (fig 34) provides a summary of the three alcohol harm indicators and SIMD for each intermediate zone.
 All indicators that are above the Scottish average have been highlighted in yellow for each alcohol harm.
-Additionally, each intermediate zone where more than half the residents are living in the 40% most deprived SIMD quintiles has also been highlighted.
+Additionally, each intermediate zone where the percentage of residents living in the 40% most deprived SIMD quintiles is higher than it is for Scotland as a whole have been highlighted in blue.